Truman Medal for Economic Policy

 Truman Forum, Kansas City Public Library–Plaza Branch

-Awarded biennially, the Truman Medal for Economic Policy provides a forum to recognize exceptional economic policy contributions.
-The award’s name reflects the role President Harry S. Truman played in the creation of the Council of Economic Advisers.
+JOIN US IN PERSON OR ONLINE as we honor Thomas M. Hoenig, recipient of the 2024 Truman Medal for Economic Policy.
+The Truman Medal recognizes exceptional economic policy contributions and reflects the role President Harry S. Truman played in the creation of the Council of Economic Advisers.

 Thomas Hoenig, Honoree